Chart Color Schemes

 The level of residential development activity in Mount Annan is very low in comparison to the average area assessed nationally by AreaSearch

 Mount Annan has received approximately 24 dwelling approvals annually over the past five financial years, totalling 122 homes.
-In FY-26 so far, three approvals have been recorded.
-The area's population has declined, yet housing supply has remained adequate relative to demand, resulting in a balanced market with good buyer choice.
-New homes are being built at an average expected construction cost of $238,000, which is below regional norms, reflecting more affordable housing options.
+As of FY-26, three approvals have been recorded.
+Despite population decline in the area, housing supply has remained adequate relative to demand, resulting in a balanced market with good buyer choice.
+The average expected construction cost value for new homes is $308,000, which is below regional norms, indicating more affordable housing options.

-Mount Annan reflects a highly mature market with around 1014 people per dwelling approval.
-Future projections indicate Mount Annan adding 547 residents by 2041.
+Future projections show Mount Annan adding 547 residents by 2041 (from the latest AreaSearch quarterly estimate).
 With current construction levels, housing supply should adequately meet demand, creating favourable conditions for buyers while potentially enabling growth that exceeds current forecasts.

 Frequently Asked Questions - Development